ligolang/ligo/gitlab-pages/docs/faq/cameligo-ocaml-syntax-diff.md

 ### Name punning

 Name punning permits record assignments without repeating the right-hand side if it is the same as the record field name.
-Although possible in OCaml, this is not yet avaiable in CameLigo.
+Although possible in OCaml, this is not yet avaiable in CameLIGO.

 ```ocaml
 (* In OCaml *)